01011010101/OW2-Superbots/README.md

 - Shadow Dash: Crouch to dash forward.
 Can be used in the air to go even further.
 Crouch then press jump to travel long distances.
 - Rampage: Press [INTERACT] to toggle a buff that doubles your damage, but you lose 15% Max HP a second.
 - Phased Out while using ultimate.
-- Medium Armor: 25% Armor.
+- Light Armor: 25% Armor.

 #### Reinhardt
 - Flaming Strike: Lights enemies on fire for damage over time.